bbudke/BB_Lab_Protocols/main/DSBR_Reporter_Jasin.md

 - Flow cytometer equipped with a 488 nm excitation source and a FITC (green), PerCP-Cy5.5 (red), and optionally, a PE (orange) filter.
 	- The orange filter is optional but recommended because the GFP+ population is much easier to separate from the rest of the cells on a green-orange plot than a green-red plot.
 	- We routinely used a BD LSRII system, until it broke and was deemed unrepairable by the core facility.
 The BD Fortessa systems are now the standard instruments for this assay, though they lack the recommended PE detection filters.
 - Computer with [FlowJo](https://www.flowjo.com/) installed.
-Other non-proprietary software options for analyzing FCS files (flow cytometry raw data) are available, including Bioconductor packages for R and [Cytoflow](https://bpteague.github.io/cytoflow/), which is a Python program that allows interactive gating.
+Other non-proprietary software options for analyzing FCS files (flow cytometry raw data) are available, including Bioconductor packages for R and [Cytoflow](https://bpteague.github.io/cytoflow/).

 ### Procedure
 1. Remove the media from each well, wash with PBS, and collect cells by trypsinization.
 Spin down the cells in 1.5-ml tubes and carefully remove the supernatant with a pipette.